 Values should be at the core of every business.
-They're what your business stands for, your philosophy, your reason for being.
+They're what your business stands for, your principles or philosophy, your reason for being.
 Your business's values will help to steer your business, management and employees in the right direction.
 This guide explains a simple 3-step process that you can take to develop values for your business.

 Business values can be: